d2l-ai/d2l-en/chapter_recurrent-neural-networks/beam-search.md

 $$y_{t'} = \operatorname*{argmax}_{y \in \mathcal{Y}} \mathbb{P}(y \mid y_1, \ldots, y_{t'-1}, \boldsymbol{c})$$

-as the output.
+as the output, where $\boldsymbol{c}$ denotes a special symbol "&lt;bos&gt;".
 Once the "&lt;eos&gt;" symbol is detected, or the output sequence has reached its maximum length $T'$, the output is completed.

 As we mentioned in out discussion of the decoder, the conditional probability of generating an output sequence based on the input sequence is $\prod_{t'=1}^{T'} \mathbb{P}(y_{t'} \mid y_1, \ldots, y_{t'-1}, \boldsymbol{c})$.
 We will take the output sequence with the highest conditional probability as the optimal sequence.
 The main problem with greedy search is that there is no guarantee that the optimal sequence will be obtained.